diniSSG/APEKSHA--Cancer-Prediction-website-using-machine-learning/README.md

-The machine learning model has built using three classification algorithms Random Forest classifier.
+The machine learning model has built using three classification algorithms Random Forest classifier,
-Logistic Regression algorithm'
+Logistic Regression algorithm,
-KNearest neighbours algorithm.
+KNearest neighbours algorithm,

 The Web application has developed using python flask framework

 To Run The Application,
-Open up the IDE (anaconda with the Spyder IDE would be idiol ) then open the app.py file
+Open up the IDE (anaconda with the Spyder IDE would be idiol ) , then open the app.py file,
-Run the app.py file
+Run the app.py file,
 Go to a browser and search Https://LocalHost:5000:APEKSHA Give Ctrl + c for stop running the application